Estimated reading time: 23 minutes

 If there’s something you need to know about your budget or why something isn’t working with your money you have a free coach to ask.

-This is like having a financial advisor on your doorstep any time that you need them.
+This is like having a financial advisor on your doorstep whenever you need them.

-With so many different products on the market, it’s important to find one that fits your lifestyle and with free coaching, you can’t beat that.
+With so many different products on the market, it’s essential to find one that fits your lifestyle and with free coaching, you can’t beat that.

 What you do get from the KOHO professionals is advice on some of the most important financial topics.

 Ask yourself whether your bank offers you the type of financial assistance you’d get here.